Bharath-2006-git/FEDF_Project/README.md

 Problem Statement

-Limited awareness and lack of real-time tools make it difficult to track emissions, identify hotspots, and set achievable reduction targets.
+- Lack of awareness about actual carbon emissions and their impact.

+- Existing tools are complex, fragmented, or not real-time.

+- Difficulty in identifying major emission contributors (hotspots).

+- Challenges in setting and tracking realistic reduction targets.

+-Limited actionable insights to drive sustainable practices effectively.

 Objectives